 Earlier in the summer, rain gear would be mandatory to avoid getting soaked.
 In mid-September, waterfall flow generates enough mist to get a bit wet and photography with a clear lens is a challenging achievement.

 The final approach to the brink of Vernal Fall occurs via a steep, narrow, slippery, fenced corridor against the granite rock face, up and onto large, smooth granite slabs that taper down to the top of Vernal Fall.
 There are warning signs and a protective railing at the top of the waterfall.

 There is time to relax and take refreshment in the sun while stretched out on the granite slab.

-In July, the water volume over this Vernal Fall step in the 'Giant Staircase' of Merced Canyon would likely have been at least twice what it is today.
+In July, the water volume over this Vernal Fall step in the 'Giant Staircase' of Merced Canyon would likely have been significantly greater than what it is today.